md-cs-student-unipi/Advanced-Programming/00-Course-introduction.md

 We are moving from Object Oriented Model to Component Oriented Model.
 That allows the reuse of code and to structure a complex application into pieces.

 ### Frameworks
-With frameworks we have the Inversion of control: the program flow of control is dictaded by the framework instead of by the caller.
+With frameworks we have the Inversion of control: the program flow of control is dictated by the framework instead of by the caller.
 The framework provide a default behaviour, the programmer just have to override functions and handle events.

-- Software framework: collection of common code providing generic functionality that can be overriden or specialized.
+- Software framework: collection of common code providing generic functionality that can be overridden or specialized.
 - Application framework: software framework used to implement the standard application structure for a specific environment.

 Examples of frameworks: